Liveperson (LPSN) Received its Third Buy in a Row

-After Needham and Mizuho Securities gave Liveperson (NASDAQ: LPSN) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Zach Cummins maintained a Buy rating on Liveperson today and set a price target of $31.00.
-The company’s shares closed last Wednesday at $24.64.
+After Needham and Mizuho Securities gave Liveperson (NASDAQ: LPSN) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Michael Latimore maintained a Buy rating on Liveperson today and set a price target of $40.00.
+The company’s shares closed last Tuesday at $23.39.

-According to TipRanks.com, Cummins has 0 stars on 0-5 stars ranking scale with an average return of -6.9% and a 40.0% success rate.
-Cummins covers the Technology sector, focusing on stocks such as ServiceSource International, American Software, and ChannelAdvisor.
+According to TipRanks.com, Latimore is a 5-star analyst with an average return of 6.6% and a 47.5% success rate.
+Latimore covers the Technology sector, focusing on stocks such as Comtech Telecommunications, Limelight Networks, and USA Technologies.

-Liveperson has an analyst consensus of Strong Buy, with a price target consensus of $35.13, a 44.7% upside from current levels.
-In a report issued on April 15, Mizuho Securities also maintained a Buy rating on the stock with a $30.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Liveperson with a $35.67 average price target, a 52.6% upside from current levels.
+In a report issued on April 24, Craig-Hallum also maintained a Buy rating on the stock with a $31.00 price target.

 See today’s analyst top recommended stocks >>